Azure/ImageSimilarityUsingCntk/README.md

 <img src="doc/output_script_2_plot.png" alt="alt text" height="300"/>
 </p>

-DNN training is very slow without GPU acceleration.
+DNN training is very slow without GPU acceleration, and furthermore CNTK currently does not support CPU-only training of batch normalized networks.
 The script should write the string "Using GPU for training" to the console - if this is not the case then either no GPU was found or the GPU is locked (e.g. by a previous CNTK run).
 Optionally, one can skip model refinement altogether by setting the `rf_maxEpochs` variable to 0.

 ### STEP 3: Featurize each image using the refined DNN